Information on Libraries in Germany

 This page aims to provide a selection of basic information on the German library landscape in English.
 Linking to existing content from various institutions, it will be continuously expanded to cover topics such as the structure of the German library system, current issues, libraries of national importance, library education and opportunities for study trips.

 Bibliothek & Information International (Library & Information International) is the Federal Union of German Library and Information Associations‘ body for international professional exchange.
 In addition to funding German librarians to visit their colleagues abroad, it also provides travel grants and advice to international Library and Information Services experts interested in a professional visit to the land between the rivers Rhine and Oder.
+In 2021 BI-International startet a new programme to fund attendances in virtual conferences.

 - German National Library